MoustacheOff/AppleSilicon-Minecraft-Shaders/README.md

 ## Sildur's Shaders

 It is most used of shaders and the one that combines all the qualities: good performance and a lot of features.
 It adds almost everything mentioned above.
 I recommend using the High version of the v1.20 (the newer versions are completely unplayable and the graphics are worse).
-It runs on this version a ≈ 65 FPS.
+It runs on this version at ≈ 65 FPS.

 ## KUDA Shaders